 The Company has no share capital and as such, no shareholders.
-The corporate members of the Company, known as the Councillors, are entitled under the Corporations Act 2001 to vote at Company meetings1.
-Up to 16 Elected Councillors are elected by the Voting Policyholders2 (or appointed by the Directors where there is a casual vacancy) and up to eight Board Councillors are appointed by the Board.
+The corporate members of the Company, known as the Councillors, are entitled under the Corporations Act 2001 to vote at Company meetings.
+Up to 16 Elected Councillors are elected by the Voting Policyholders (or appointed by the Directors where there is a casual vacancy) and up to eight Board Councillors are appointed by the Board.

 HCF is operated on a not-for-profit basis and its Constitution prohibits any distribution of surplus or assets to the Councillors.
 It is exempt from income tax for its health insurance business.
-On 1 November 2021 HCF merged with rt health, a not-for-profit private health insurer and public company limited by guarantee.
-As a result of the merger HCF acquired 100% of the share capital of Transport Health, a for-profit private health insurer.

-HCF, rt health and Transport Health are governed by the same Board of Directors.
+On 1 November 2021 HCF merged with Railway & Transport Health Fund Ltd (rt health), a not-for-profit private health insurer and public company limited by guarantee.
+As a result of the merger HCF acquired 100% of the share capital of Transport Health Pty Ltd (Transport Health), a for-profit private health insurer.
+As part of the planned integration with HCF, rt health's registration as a private health insurer was cancelled on 21 December 2022.
+The rt health brand now operates as a division of HCF.
+HCF and Transport Health are governed by the same Board of Directors.
 In addition to the circumstances in which any Director may be removed or may retire by rotation, HCF's Constitution and the Corporations Act 2001 empower the Councillors to remove any Director by ordinary resolution at a general meeting.